 Besides the basic tools (i.e. Image Finder, Rect Finder, Text Finder) it also provides the Object Finder which is a multitype container of basic Alyvix Finders.

 The logic behind Object Finders is the same as basic ones (several components with their regions of interest), the difference is that Object Finder components are basic Alyvix Finders of several types.
-For example, as main component could be an Image Finder, as first sub component could be a Rect Finder and as second sub component could be a Text Finder.
-Each sub component binds to the main one through ROI.
+For example, as the main component could be an Image Finder, as the first subcomponent could be a Rect Finder and as the second subcomponent could be a Text Finder.
+Each sub-component binds to the main one through ROI.

 Text strings or keyboard shortcuts can be passed to keywords as arguments: users can reuse the same keyword multiple times within a test case, but each time interacting with different keystrokes.
 Furthermore, it is sometimes faster just to push keybindings to an application instead of browsing its GUI to complete user transactions that are not critical (e.g. browsing application menus, closing application windows).